RichardKameri/SPICE/README.md

 Model Summary

 The SVM model achieved an accuracy of 0.82 on the test data, demonstrating good precision and recall for class -1 and class 1, similar to the Random Forest and logistic regression models.
-To further enhance model performance, the XGBoost model was chosen.
-XGBoost's ability to handle complex relationships, address overfitting, and boost model accuracy makes it a strong candidate for improving overall performance.
-Its iterative boosting approach and flexibility are well-suited for challenging scenarios.
+To further enhance model performance.

 39 Model Evaluation Among the models mentioned, the Logistic Regression model achieved the best performance for sentiment classification, with an accuracy of 0.89 on the test data.
 This model demonstrated balanced precision, recall, and F1-score metrics across different sentiment classes, indicating its ability to accurately classify both positive and negative sentiments.